 Hanna Folsz

 Welcome!
-I am a 6th-year PhD Candidate in Political Science at Stanford University and a Pre-Doctoral Fellow at the Center on Democracy, Development and the Rule of Law.
+I am an incoming Academy Scholar at Harvard University, and I received my PhD in Political Science from Stanford in June 2026.
 My research analyzes large datasets with modern quantitative tools to study opposition movements against democratic erosion and sources of democratic resilience in East-Central Europe and Latin America.
-Beginning in August 2026, I will be an Academy Scholar at the Harvard Academy for International and Area Studies.
 I will join IE University as Assistant Professor of Political Science in Fall 2027.

 I co-founded and continue to co-organize the East European Politics Graduate Workshop.
 At Stanford, I am a member of the Poverty, Violence, and Governance Lab and the Democracy and Polarization Lab.
 I grew up in Budapest, Hungary, before moving to the UK for the first half of my studies.
 Beyond English and Hungarian, I speak Polish, Spanish, French, and German.